Purpose of the Catholic Education Honor Roll

 Honor Roll School Obligations

-Each Honor Roll school must post the Honor Roll certificate in a public place.
+Each Honor Roll school must post the Honor Roll certificate and Principles of Catholic Identity in Education poster in a public place.

 The school must annually update demographic and contact information.